 - A country in West Africa, on the Gulf of Guinea; population 20,617,100 (est. 2009); languages, French (official), West African languages; capital, Yamoussoukro.
 Also called Ivory Coast.

 The area was explored by the Portuguese in the late 15th century.
-Subsequently, it was disputed over by traders from various European countries, who mainly sought ivory and slaves.
-Made a French protectorate in 1842, it became a fully independent republic in 1960
+Subsequently it was disputed by traders from various European countries, who mainly sought ivory and slaves.
+It was made a French protectorate in 1842 and became a fully independent republic in 1960

 More definitions of Côte d'IvoireDefinition of Côte d'Ivoire in:

 - The US English dictionary